 Californians believe that our state’s children are a top priority.
 That’s why in 1998 voters passed Proposition 10, adding a 50-cent tax to each pack of cigarettes sold to create First 5 California, also known as the California Children and Families Commission.
 First 5 California is dedicated to improving the lives of California’s young children and their families through a comprehensive system of education, health services, childcare, and other crucial programs.
-Since its creation nearly a decade ago, First 5 California has brought these critical services to millions of parents, caregivers and children ages 0 to 5, and we’re striving to reach thousands more every day.
+Since its creation, First 5 California has brought these critical services to millions of parents, caregivers, and children ages 0 to 5, and we’re striving to reach thousands more every day.

 Convene, partner in, support, and help lead the movement to create and implement a comprehensive, integrated, and coordinated system for California's children prenatal through 5 and their families.
 Promote, support, and optimize early childhood development.

 California's children receive the best possible start in life and thrive.

 - Diane Levin, Chief Deputy Director

 - Erin Gabel, Deputy Director, External and Governmental Affairs Office

 - Sarah Neville-Morgan, Deputy Director, Program Management Division